-I have the privilege of being a substitute teacher at the school my daughter Emma attended in middle school and high school.
+I have the privilege of being a substitute teacher at the Atlanta Girls’ School school where my daughter Emma attended middle school and high school.
 The word privilege sounds like hyperbole when you’re talking about being a substitute teacher, but it’s not.

-When Emma was a student at the Atlanta Girls’ School, I was a vocal fan of the school and admired the faculty.
+When Emma was a student at the AGS, I was a vocal fan of the school and admired the faculty.
 I got involved in everything from the PTA to supporting extracurricular activities and hosting events at our home.
 Eventually, I became co-president of the PTA.
 My duties included meeting monthly with the Head of School.
-I felt like I knew the school intimately.
+I felt like I knew the place intimately.
 I didn’t.

 When I became a substitute teacher, I discovered what the school is at its core.
-A place where teachers are all in, fully committed to teaching students with compassion, love and respect.
+It’s a place where teachers are all in, fully committed to teaching students with compassion, love and respect.
 They will do just about anything to get a girl over a hurdle, working as a team.

 If I were looking for a school for either of my children today, I’d figure out how to politely ask what the teachers were paid versus their peers in other schools and about their benefits.
 I’d try to sneak a peek at the teachers’ lounge.
 Teachers should have a nice lounge.
 They don’t have offices or other private spaces.

 I’m sending an apology into the atmosphere for every teacher I ever annoyed or insulted.
 I have no doubt I did both on more occasions than I realize.
 If you’re a teacher and your reading this, please know I think you’re an angel simply because you chose to be a teacher.
 There are few other professions where someone shares so much of their heart.

 Maureen, that was a wonderful article.

 Teachers do so much.
 We were lucky to have had such an awesome experience at the Girls’ School!